mkrl/mkrl.github.io/resume/en/mkrl.md

 I used to draw stuff in my spare time.
 This is how I originally came to the Web - as a designer.

 - WATER DRINKING: health water
-I love drinks of a different kind.
+I absolutely love drinks of a different kind.
 I enjoy good coffee on my lunch breaks but water is my №1 liquid source.